zerohedgepodcast2/zerohedgepodcast2/_posts/posts/2023-08-26-11-15-kremlin-rejects-absolute-lie-putin-ordered-killing-wagners-prigozhin.md

 ---
 layout: post
 title: "Kremlin Rejects &quot;Absolute Lie&quot; That Putin Ordered Killing Of Wagner's Prigozhin"
-audio: kremlin-rejects-absolute-lie-putin-ordered-killing-wagners-prigozhin-0
+audio: kremlin-rejects-absolute-lie-putin-ordered-killing-wagners-prigozhin-1
 category: geopolitical
 desc: "Peskov: &quot;There is a lot of speculation around the plane crash and the tragic death of the passengers.&quot;"
 duration: 00:02:56
 length: 176
-datetime: Fri, 25 Aug 2023 14:45:00 +0000
+datetime: Sat, 26 Aug 2023 11:15:00 +0000
 tags: podcast
 guid: kremlin-rejects-absolute-lie-putin-ordered-killing-wagners-prigozhin-0
-order: 1
+order: 0
 ---
 Peskov: &quot;There is a lot of speculation around the plane crash and the tragic death of the passengers.&quot;